Warnier/Orr diagram

-A Warnier/Orr diagram (also known as a logical construction of a program/system) is a kind of hierarchical flowchart that allows the description of the organization of data and procedures.
+A Warnier/Orr diagram (also known as a logical construction of a program/system) is a kind of hierarchical flowchart that allows the description of the organisation of data and procedures.
 They were initially developed 1976, in France by Jean-Dominique Warnier and in the United States by Kenneth Orr on the foundation of Boolean algebra.
 This method aids the design of program structures by identifying the output and processing results and then working backwards to determine the steps and combinations of input needed to produce them.
 The simple graphic method used in Warnier/Orr diagrams makes the levels in the system evident and the movement of the data between them vivid.

 Basic elements

 Warnier/Orr diagrams show the processes and sequences in which they are performed.
 Each process is defined in a hierarchical manner i.e. it consists of sets of subprocesses, that define it.
 At each level, the process is shown in bracket that groups its components.

 Since a process can have many different subprocesses, Warnier/Orr diagram uses a set of brackets to show each level of the system.
 Critical factors in software definition and development are iteration or repetition and alternation.
 Warnier/Orr diagrams show this very well.